Glendale Heights, Illinois

 Glendale Heights is a village in DuPage County, Illinois, United States.
 Per the 2020 census, the population was 33,176.
 The village is almost entirely residential, and is a far west suburb of Chicago.

 History

 Glendale Heights was a small farming area served by the Glen Ellyn post office up until the 1950s, with a population of just 104 in 1959.
-Midland Enterprises ran by Charles and Harold Reskin started building houses in Glendale Heights in 1958.
+Midland Enterprises, run by Charles and Harold Reskin, started building houses in Glendale Heights in 1958.
 The Reskins bought two farms on Glen Ellyn Road north of North Avenue.
 Houses were first built on Glen Ellyn Road and Larry Lane near Fullerton Avenue.
 On June 16, 1959, a petition was filed and on July 13, the village became incorporated.
-The first election was held later on that summer on August 2.
+The first election was held later that summer on August 2.